| OKSH(1) | General Commands Manual | OKSH(1) |

 assigned, in order, to the positional parameters (i.e. $1, $2, etc.).
 If

-options end with ‘--
+options end with ‘--’ and there

 are no remaining arguments, all positional parameters are cleared.
 If no